simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 **Mycroft** is an **open-source voice assistant** that works on various devices and offers **complete control over your voice data**.
 Unlike other voice assistants that send your voice data to the cloud for processing, Mycroft processes all voice data **locally on your device**, ensuring that your data remains **private and secure**.
 With Mycroft, you can host all your data locally and have complete control over data retention, ensuring that your data is not shared with any third-party service.

-Moreover, Mycroft is highly customizable and allows users to add new skills and commands, making it a versatile voice assistant for various tasks.
+On top of that, Mycroft is highly customizable and allows users to add new skills and commands, making it a versatile voice assistant for various tasks.
 Mycroft also supports various languages, making it accessible to a broader audience.

 ### Snips